kingsawpdx/TimeShare/docs/api-setup.md

 ## API setup on local machine

-To set up the flask API on your machine, first create a python virtual environment in this folder from the `api/` directory with:
+To set up the flask API on your machine, first create a python virtual environment in this folder from the root directory with:

-`cd api/ && python -m venv .venv`
+`python -m venv .venv`

 Next, activate the environment with: